 Sections 85A–85M of the Sentencing Act 1991 (Vic) allow a victim to seek compensation for pain and suffering from the offender.
 The offender must have been found guilty.
 The application for compensation must be lodged within 12 months of the court’s decision, and must be submitted at the court that sentenced the offender.
 The court can also order the offender to pay the victim’s medical, counselling and other expenses.

 Before making such an order, the offender must be given a reasonable opportunity to be heard.
 The court may take into account the offender’s financial circumstances.

-Once the court has ordered the offender to pay the victim, it becomes a The amount of money that a court has ordered a debtor to pay..
-The recovery of the Money that is owed by one person or business to another. depends on whether the offender has assets and on the enforcement process (see Chapter 5.2: Are you in debt?).
+Once the court has ordered the offender to pay the victim, it becomes a judgment debt.
+The recovery of the debt depends on whether the offender has assets and on the enforcement process (see Chapter 5.2: Are you in debt?).

 Comparison of Sentencing Act and VOCA Act

 The main differences between the Sentencing Act 1991 (Vic) (‘Sentencing Act’) and the Victims of Crime Assistance Act 1996 (Vic) (‘VOCA Act‘) are:

 - compensation under the Sentencing Act can include an amount for pain and suffering that is higher than the limited amounts available for special financial assistance under the VOCA Act;

 - under the Sentencing Act, compensation is paid by the offender (whose financial circumstances may be taken into account by the court when making the order); under the VOCA Act, financial assistance is paid for by the state; and

 - for compensation to be payable under the Sentencing Act, the offender must have been found guilty, or convicted, by a court.

 A victim considering seeking compensation from an offender should seek legal advice.